 Origin of Apostle spoon

-Examples from the Web for apostle spoon
+Example sentences from the Web for Apostle spoon

 In a 2009 interview, Church apostle Dallin H. Oaks held that the Church “does not have a position” on that point.Your Husband Is Definitely Gay: TLC’s Painful Portrait of Mormonism|Samantha Allen|January 1, 2015|DAILY BEAST